Last updated on May 9th, 2022 at 02:05 pm

 Akwa Ibom was carved out of the former Cross River State and is currently one of the most developed parts of the country.
 As things stand now, she is the highest oil- and gas-producing state in Nigeria, and is one of the States in the country with an airport.

-Akwa Ibom also have a superb ultramodern sports complex with modern and world-class facilities.
+Akwa Ibom also has a superb ultramodern sports complex with modern and world-class facilities.
 This complex can sit up to 30,000 people at a time.

-Additionally, the state also have a nice information centre known as the Ibom E-Library.
+Additionally, the state also has a nice information centre known as the Ibom E-Library.